 As night follows day, so to can we expect a chip upgrade for the iPhone 13 over its predecessor.
 It's likely this will come in the form of the A15 Bionic, a successor to the very powerful A14 Bionic in the iPhone 12.

 This new system-on-a-chip (SoC) could be a reasonable upgrade on the A14 Bionic, likely boosting overall performance and efficiency.
 A major upgrade doesn't look likely until the iPhone 14, when Apple could potentially make a chip based on a 4-nanometer process node.
 Currently, the A14 Bionic inside the iPhone 12 is a 5nm chip.

-However, the iPhone 13 could get a big boost in terms of wireless connectivity.
+The iPhone 13 could also get a big boost in terms of wireless connectivity.
 Documentation of Apple's settlement with Qualcomm revealed that Apple has plans to use Qualcomm's X60 5G modem in upcoming iPhones, which will likely include the iPhone 13.
-This is important because the 5nm X60 modem can integrate directly into a phone’s chipset, meaning a smaller footprint and lower battery drain.
+(Apple-built modems won't arrive until 2023.)

 Furthermore, the iPhone 13 is tipped to come with Wi-Fi 6E, a variation on the Wi-Fi 6 standard that will support even faster wireless speeds.